NO8LE/CECS_378/README.md

 	* Given everyone's skillsets and coding capabilities, the wp vuln scan/exploit tool is an obtainable project for us to complete within a single semester.

-	* the WordPress ecosystem is mature and we should be able to readily research and find documentation as needed.
+	* The WordPress ecosystem is mature and we should be able to readily research and find documentation as needed.
 --------------------------------------------------------------------------------------
 ## HOW?